robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "You'll need to do it up properly.
 Sorry."

-I pulled at the strap slowly—carefully—biting my lip.
+I pulled at the strap slowly — carefully — biting my lip.

 The flight attendant's raised brows softened into a question.